 Kodak Portra 800 is a film stock that is being used by Fuji 400H users when the light is low and when they need higher speed film.
 Portra 800 compliments Fuji 400H quiet well.
 The reason why it blends with Fuji 400H so well is it has more neutral color base and tends to render less red tones than Portra 400.

 Richard Photo Lab also warns the photographers about not to overexpose their Kodak films.
 Fuji 400H is a light hungry film.
 But you can not meter your Kodak film the same way.
 Overexposing your Kodak film increases saturation and it makes the red tones in the base more prominent—the exact thing that makes it different from Fuji 400H.

 As other film labs suggested, Richard Photo Lab also suggests using Noritsu scanner over Frontier scanner, since it gives the lab more control over the final appearance of the scans.

 The look of Fujifilm PRO 400H won't disappear overnight, of course.
 There are still many film emulation presets and profiles out there.
 Photographers will keep using them and we will be seeing more of 400H's beautiful color palette.
 Make sure to check my online course Hybrid Photo Editing Guide.
-I am talking about matching digital and film photos.
+In this course, I am talking about matching digital and film photos.
 And I have covered Fujifilm PRO 400H and Kodak Portra 400 editing in this course.

 This is a hard time for film and hybrid photographers to take a direction for the future of their businesses.
 But the truth is, it is all about delivering beautiful photos to your clients.
 And cameras and film stocks are just tools to achieve beautiful photos.